Cutaneous T-cell lymphoma (CTCL)

 Side effects of PUVA

-Psoralen makes the eyes more sensitive to ultraviolet light, so you will need to wear protective glasses for around 12 hours from the time the drug is taken.
+Psoralen makes the eyes more sensitive to ultraviolet light, so you will need to wear protective glasses for about 12 hours from the time you take the drug.
 The psoralen tablets can make you feel sick.
-If this happens you can be given anti-sickness (anti-emetic) drugs or it may be possible to be prescribed a different tablet.
+If this happens, you can take anti-sickness drugs, or it may be possible to be prescribed a different tablet.